 Like in any other place you should be aware that there can always be folks around that have less nicer plans on their mind with you or your possessions.
 So just like anywhere, Safety on The Camino requires you to use your brains and your gut.

 Although close encounters of the bed bug kind are a far more realistic thread than any villain intentions, we’ll give you a few tips & tricks on this page so you can be prepared for the most obvious safety ‘issues’.

 Keep your possessions safe and never leave your back pack unattended.
 On the camino people open up and ‘lowering your guard’ is something that happens naturally.
 Do not miss that experience, it’s priceless.
 However, when it comes to your belongings, keep your guard up.
 Never let anyone guard your pack.

 Here are some ‘gadgets’ to make it more comfortable to keep your valuables secure:

 Many modern passports and credit cards contain RFID chips containing sensitive personal information.
 To protect you from unwanted people getting access to this data, there are accessories on the market that block RFID transmissions.
-These will soon be available in our shop!

 A common question asked in fora is the one concerning to safety of women travelling alone.
 The question is consistently answered with stories about how safe the camino is, that you are never travelling alone since there are so many pilgrims.
 Just like in a small town, there is a feeling of ‘togetherness’.
 Use your brains though.